wdednam/billy-crystal23-bandfit/README.md

 ## Releasing with your paper

 When you are ready to make the repository public:
-- Create a tag corresponding to the exact version used in the paper, e.g. `v1.0-paper`
 - (Optional) create a GitHub Release for that tag
 - Consider adding `CITATION.cff` once your paper DOI is known